SPONGEMM/XPONGE/docs/source/command_line_tools.rst

 .. code-block::

-    usage: Xponge test [-h] [-o test] [-v -1] [-d [todo [todo ...]]]
+    usage: Xponge test [-h] [-o test] [-v -1] [-d todo]

-    optional arguments:
+    options:
-      -h, --help            show this help message and exit -o test               the prefix for the output files -v -1, --verbose -1   the verbose level for output, 1 or -1 -d [todo [todo ...]], --do [todo [todo ...]] the unit tests need to do, should be 'all', or one or more of 'base', 'assign', 'charmm27'
+      -h, --help           show this help message and exit -o test              the prefix for the output files -v -1, --verbose -1  the verbose level for output, 1 or -1 -d todo, --do todo   the unit tests need to do

 Here are the list all the tests you can do: